+States the new organization is exempt from the Code no later than the end of the notice periods. . , . ,

+the Sponsor may allocate the Project's asse ny manner consistent with

-By signing below, both parties agree to execute this Agreement.
+applicable tax and charitable trust laws and By signing below, both parties agree to execute •

-Date: President

-Director Date: Executive
+by signing below, both parties agree to exec die inis Agreement.

 Date: Sponsor

+Date: Executive Director

+Date: President, Board of Dir.

-Appendix 6 - Veterans For Peace Bus Trip Agreement
+Veterans For Peace Bus Trip Agreem ient

-The scope of this Bus trip is: Local - Regional - National (s select one) There
+The scope of this Bus trip is: Local - Region al - National (select one) There shall be a specific

-shall be a specific representative for each sponsoring entity.
+representative for each sponsoring entity.

 Entity, Name, Phone, Email:

-The dates of the Bus trip are: Beginning: Ending: The Bus trip
+The dates of the Bus trip are: Beginning: Endin g:

-will originate from: And terminate at:
+The Bus trip will originate from: And termin nate at:

+The proposed route is:

-is: The purpose of the Bus Trip is:
+The purpose of the Bus Trip is:

 The Bus is owned by:

 The Bus is insured by:

 Will be driven by:

-Responsibility for Bus breakdown
+Responsibility for Bus breakdown and repair rs is:

-and repairs is:

-records is:
+Person in charge of keeping financial record e ie·

-The financial records will be reported to the sponsoring VFI completion of the trip.
-P entity within 2 weeks of the
+The financial records will be reported to the sponsoring VFP entity within 2 weeks of the completion of the trip.

-There should be an agreement, in writing between the spons passengers, identifying the monetary arrangements, conflict expectations regarding distribution of labor and housekeeping resolution procedures, and
+There should be an agreement, in writing between the sponsoring entity(ies) and the bus passengers, identifying the monetary arrangements, conflict resolution procedures, and expectations regarding distribution of labor and housekeeping, and a democratic process for decision making en route.

-In the interest of preserving the reputation and effectiveness of Veterans For Peace, it is decision making en route.

-understood that there will be no illegal usage of drugs or alcohol during the trip, and that all members will adhere to our Code of Conduct.
+In the interest of preserving the reputation and effectiveness of Veterans For Peace, it is understood that there will be no illegal usage of drugs or alcohol during the trip, and that all members will adhere to our Code of Conduct.